 - Reflection materials for team meetings

-- Travel guides to read and share, paperbacks to read, share and leave behind
+- Travel guides, books and magazines to read and share or leave behind

-- Games, cards, puzzles (for airport and waiting time)
+- Games, cards, puzzles (down time or waiting time)

 - Favorite snacks

 - Plastic bags/old pillow case for dirty laundry, packing shoes, etc.

 - Laptop, music player, headphones, phone, camera, extra batteries & charging cords

 - Duct tape

 - Solar camping shower, mosquito nets (if advised by team leader)